Multimedia Design: Portfolio

 Primus: Tales from the Punchbowl

-An Enhanced--CD, which combines regular CD Audio with computer data to create an interactive music experience.
-The big challenge was to animate a 7 minute song in 1 megabyte or less of memory space, since the CD's laser head can't go back for more computer data once the song has started.
-I art directed the look and feel, built the "bridge" of the tugboat which was used to navigate around the songs, and animated several of the songs.
+An Enhanced-CD, which combines regular CD Audio with computer data to create an interactive music experience.
+The big challenge was to animate a 7 minute song in 1 megabyte or less of memory space, since the CD’s laser head can't go back for more computer data once the song has started.
+I art directed the look and feel, built the “bridge” of the tugboat which was used to navigate around the songs, and animated several of the songs.
+(Like Mrs. Baileen)

 Director Show Me,